Ching-Hsiang-18/WSymb/README.md

 ## Introduction

+WSymb is a WCET analysis tool.
+Its main specificity is that, instead of a constant WCET, it computes a *WCET formula*, where symbols (or parameters) can correspond to various kind of values unnkown at analysis time.
+The formula can later be *instanciated*, when parameter values are known.
+For more details on the underlying theory, check out the papers [1,2].

+WSymb consists of several separate parts:

-CFTreeExtractor is an OTAWA v2 plugin that produces a Control Flow Tree (CFTree) representation from binary a program.
+* `dumpcft` is an OTAWA v2 plugin that, starting from a binary program:

-The CFTree is a tree-representation of the binary, it can be considered as a (enriched) binary code Abstract Syntax Tree.

-The algorithm to compute the CFTree is presented in [1,2].
+  1. Computes the corresponding Control Flow Tree (CFTree);
+  2. Computes the WCET formula for this CFT;
+  3. Outputs the formula as a `.pwf` file.

+* `simplify/swimplify` is a WCET formula simplification tool:
+  1. It simplifies a `.pwf` using various arithmetic properties of WCET formulas (distributivity, commutativity, etc);
+  2. The simplified formula can either be translated into another `.pwf` file, or translated into C code to instanciate the formula.

+* The instantiation of the WCET formula relies on an API documented in `pwcet/include/pwcet-tuntime.h`.

+A complete example covering all these different parts is provided in directory `example`.

 ----

-## Installation
+## dumpcft

-This plugin requires [OTAWA v2](http://www.otawa.fr/).
+`dumpcft` requires [OTAWA v2](http://www.otawa.fr/).
 Also, the directory `<otawa dir>/bin` (where `otawa dir` is the directory where otawa is installed) must be in your `$PATH`.
 We suggest you follow [these installation instructions](https://gitlab.cristal.univ-lille.fr/otawa-plugins/otawa-doc), and stop at the end of section "Setting the environment".